pkostic-dev/game-wraith-hunter/README.md

 desktop PC by simulating touch controls and the gyroscope using the mouse and keyboard.

-The game is currently still in development stages.
+The game is currently still in the development stage.

 ## Running/exporting for Android